tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   - endpoint: Either the client or server of the connection.

+  - epoch: one set of cryptographic keys used for encryption and decryption.

   - handshake: An initial negotiation between client and server that establishes the parameters of the connection.